Kalabasha, Beit El-Wali and Kertassi Temples - Photo 1

 This activity includes pickup from hotels, hostels, and apartments in Aswan.

-If your lodging is in the following locations in Aswan, we will meet you at the specified meeting point:
+If you are lodging in the following locations, we will pick you up at the specified meeting point:

-If your accommodation is not within the downtown area or any mentioned islands, we'll coordinate a meeting at the specified points.
+If your hotel or boat is not in downtown Aswan or any of the mentioned islands, we'll meet you at one of the designated meeting points.

 Included